chris-copleston/4dprime-website/src/pages/terms.md

 ### Disclaimer

 4DPrime will not be responsible for any damages your business may suffer.
 4DPrime makes no warranties of any kind, expressed or implied for services we provide.
 4DPrime disclaims any warranty or merchantability or fitness for a particular purpose.
-This includes loss of data resulting from delays, non-deliveries, wrong delivery, and any and all service interruptions caused by 4DPrime and its employees.
+This includes loss of data resulting from delays, non-deliveries, wrong delivery and any and all service interruptions caused by 4DPrime and its employees.
 4DPrime makes no "uptime" guarantees.
 The Client agrees that 4DPrime shall not be liable for any damages as a result of loss of hosting services or hosted data.
-The Client further acknowledges that 4DPrime's liability for its own negligence is zero, and 4DPrime may not be held responsible.
+The Client further acknowledges that 4DPrime's liability for its own negligence is zero and 4DPrime may not be held responsible.
 Liability or Damages in any event may not exceed an amount equivalent to charges payable by Client for services during the period damages occurred.
 In no event shall 4DPrime be liable for any special or consequential damages, loss of revenue or injury.

 4DPrime can accept no responsibility for any loss of data or consequences arising from this.
 4DPrime always advises clients to back up their site data regularly for their own protection.
 4DPrime does not guarantee its own backups of customer data and is not liable for any loss of data, loss of backups or inability to restore service after implementing its disaster recovery plan.